eufat/snapshell/README.md

 OpenRouter integration
 ----------------------

 This tool is integrated with OpenRouter.
-Provide your OpenRouter API key via `OPENROUTER_API_KEY`.
-The default model is `openai/gpt-oss-20b`.
-You can select a different model with `-m 'provider/model'`.
+Provide your OpenRouter API key via the environment variable `SNAPSHELL_OPENROUTER_API_KEY`.

+You can control the model used in two ways (priority order):

+1. CLI: pass `-m 'provider/model'` to `ss`.
+2. Environment: set `SNAPSHELL_OPENROUTER_MODEL` (for example `openai/gpt-oss-20b` or `groq/fast-model`).

+If neither is set, snapshell falls back to the built-in default `openai/gpt-oss-20b`.

 For the instant result, lowest-latency replies providers recommended are [Groq](https://openrouter.ai/provider/groq) or [Cerebras](https://openrouter.ai/provider/cerebras) when available, you can enforce this provider in Open Router: Settings > Account > Allowed Providers > Select a provider (also tick the 'Always enforce' checkbox)